bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 network interrupt CPU affinity to CPU 1, which our testing showed will slightly improve networking performance if the SMP kernel is active.

+Finally the script provides the user with the ability to reduce the CPU clock frequency in the case that the unit is running too hot.
+See the section entitled "CPU heat issues" in the README.md document in this project for more details.

 Create these boot scripts and associated systemd service files with the following commands issued as root on the Seagate Central.